AqwamCreates/DataPredict/docs/API/AqwamCustomModels/AqwamAdvantageActorCritic.md

 * Actor and Critic models must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.

 * Ensure the final layer of the Critic model has only one neuron.
 It is the default setting for all Critic models in research papers.

+* Ensure you choose actions that have highest values for best results.

 ## Constructors